Updated: Jun 29, 2021

 Knowing what I needed to prepare for, I wasted no time getting to work.
 As the dogs came in, I placed a bandana around their neck, or if I had an appropriate fitting ThunderShirt, I put one of those on them instead.
 Thundershirts are a great tool for calming dogs, but they are often misused, and pet parents get frustrated for they see no results.
 The best use of the ThunderShirt is to put that garment on your dog BEFORE the stressor or overstimulating event occurs.
 For example, the loud rolling sound of thunder will terrify many dogs who experience it.
 However, dogs can sense the change in barometric pressure that happens before a thunderstorm occurs.
 They learn Barometric Change = Scary Sound.
 From years of experience and the study of weather patterns, we can predict when storms will happen almost weeks in advance.
 With this superpower, we can place that ThunderShirt onto our dogs before the barometric pressure drops.
 The ThunderShirt will help our pups by wrapping up their torso and applying a gentle yet constant calming pressure like when you swaddle a baby.
 The addition of the scent patch allows for the application of a pheromone or other aromatic calming aid to be used as well.
 For our purposes for the coming holiday, Storm equals Fireworks.

 After everyone has their appropriate celebratory attire, I gave everyone a treat, another calming aid, like Chillax.
-I LOVE Chillax.
+(Looking for something a little stronger?
+Try our Chillax with CBD) I LOVE Chillax.
 Not only is it an all-natural supplement with active herbal ingredients, but it works well!
 The calming effects can start as quickly as 30 minutes and can last up to 12 hours.
 Ready for Phase 2?

 Remember the desensitization thing I mentioned earlier?
 Now is when I start that part of the prep.
 Search for a youtube video that has a clear firework soundtrack.
 And if you can find a loop that lasts more than 12 hours, you found yourself your next tool!
 The purpose is to play that video of fireworks going off, starting with a low, subtle volume and slowly increase the volume over time throughout the day.
 The goal is to desensitize the dogs to the sounds of the fireworks.
 By the time the real fireworks start outside, the dogs won't pay any attention to those loud bangs and ignore them.
 Using exercise, playtime, treats, praise, positive attention, and other positive reinforcement will help the dog learn those "scary" sounds are not so scary.